Yahiake/root-number/README.md

-# root-number
+# Root number calculator
-A simple root calculator in python
+A simple root calculator in python (any degree)